VarunsRepository/Relay2/README.md

-Relay2App is a project in development that aims at pattern recognition in a semi-structured datasets.
+<h2>Relay2App is a project in development that aims at pattern recognition in a semi-structured datasets.</h2>

 The app is currently available in production using the following endpoints : https://varunnsite.pythonanywhere.com